-Some images from my first 2 sessions assisting artist Jasleen Kaur with her ‘World In One City’ workshops with the Jubilee Group.
-Working with a group of adults on a project based on cultural identity and feasting.
+Here are some of my favourite images from my sessions assisting artist Jasleen Kaur with her ‘World In One City’ workshops with the Jubilee Group at Spode factory.
+We worked with a group of asylum seekers, refugees and migrants.
+The project was fantastic!
+We created ceramic pieces inspired by cultural identity and feasting.
+The sessions … Continue reading

 As part of the ‘Come on Blurton’ project with B-Arts, I helped assist the group of artists with their rolled clay workshops.
 These were held at Blurton community hub and Blurton Mill Pond for adults and children in the local area.
 These were fantastic days of fun with some great results!